 - whether the transferee is acting as trustee for the transferee organisation, and

-- Proof of payment of purchase price by the organisation including the deposit and balance moneys, and
+- Proof of payment of purchase price by the organisation, including the deposit and balance money.

-- Copies of loan agreements and mortgages in regard to the purchase
+- Copies of loan agreements and mortgages for the purchase.

-Members of the public who are not using a DOL registered user (usually a solicitor or conveyancer) and wish to lodge electronically as an individual can do so after a simple registration process.
-You can electronically lodge scanned documents for a land transfer of declaration of trust via our website after you register with us.
+If you are a member of the public, you must register and lodge via our public lodgement system.
+Registration is a simple process.
+You can electronically lodge scanned document for a land transfer or declaration of trust via our website after you register with us.